Energy-Latency Attacks via Sponge Poisoning: Additional Experiments

-\myparagraph{Reversing Sponge Models} In Sec.~\ref{sec:defenses} we derived a novel defensive strategy to mitigate the effect of a sponge poisoning attack.
-Given a sponge model, the victim user tries to fine-tune it to minimize the energy consumption while preserving the model's accuracy (Eq.~\ref{eq:desponge_formulation}).
-To this end, we adapt the training algorithm proposed in Alg.~\ref{alg:indiscriminate_sponge}, used to stage a poisoning attack, to meet the novel sanitization objective function.
-We fine-tune the sponge models on CIFAR10, GTSRB, and CelebA for $100$ training epochs with SGD optimizer with momentum $0.9$, weight decay $5e-4$, $p$ equals to $0.05$, and batch size $512$, optimizing the cross-entropy loss.
+\myparagraph{Ablation on Reversing Sponge Models} We here inspect the effect of hyperparameters $\lambda$ and $\sigma$ on sanitized models, looking for the best configurations that enable high prediction accuracy and low energy consumption.
+For the desponge phase, we fine-tune the sponge models for $100$ epochs with SGD optimizer with momentum $0.9$, weight decay $5e-4$, $p$ equals to $0.05$, and batch size $512$.
 We employ an exponential learning scheduler with an initial learning rate of $0.025$ and decay of $0.95$.
-As for sponge attack, we analyze the effect of hyperparameters $\lambda$ and $\sigma$ on sanitized models, looking for the best configurations that enable high prediction accuracy and low energy consumption.
 The obtained results are reported in Fig.~\ref{fig:desponge_ablation_sigma_epochs} and Fig.~\ref{fig:desponge_ablation_lambda_epochs} respectively for $\sigma$ and $\lambda$.
-Regarding the former, we observe that high values tend to clip to zero more activations, thus decreasing the energy consumption.
+Regarding the former, we observe that large values tend to clip to zero more activations, thus decreasing energy consumption.
 Conversely, for very small values of $\sigma$, as for the sponge attack, the training algorithm becomes unstable as the $\hat{\ell}_0$ may not be sufficiently smooth to facilitate the optimization.
-For the latter, we observe that high values of $\lambda$ tend to give excessive relevance to the energy minimization component regardless of the model's accuracy.
-Indeed, when increasing $\lambda$ we obtain energy-efficient models, even better than a standard training algorithm, but useless as their validation or test accuracy is poor.
-Considering both Fig.~\ref{fig:desponge_ablation_sigma_epochs} and Fig.~\ref{fig:desponge_ablation_lambda_epochs}, we can observe that the sanitization effect tend to decrease the energy consumption, satisfying the victim objective.
+For the latter, we observe that large values of $\lambda$ tend to give excessive relevance to the energy minimization component regardless of the model accuracy.
+Indeed, when increasing $\lambda$, we obtain models that are even more energy-efficient than standard training algorithms but useless as their validation or test accuracy is poor.
+Our results show that the sanitization effect tends to decrease energy consumption, satisfying the victim's objective.
 However, a severe reduction in energy consumption may induce the model to freeze or inactivate its neurons since they are likely to output 0.
-In Table~\ref{tab:sanitization} we considered the best configurations that reach low energy consumption and a high validation accuracy regime with fewer epochs. \\